jasonjgarcia24/price-dislocation/loan-qualifier/README.md

  - If there are no qualifying loans, the qualifier program will notify the user and exit, given there is nothing to save.

 #### Unit testing:
-To perform unit testing, at the root path run `pytest tests` or simply `pytest`.
+Unit testing is performed on all modules contained within the loan-qualifier projectTo perform unit testing, at the root path run `pytest tests` or simply `pytest`.<br>
 #### Project layout:
 <p><a href="tree.txt"><img src="img/project_tree.png" title="loan-qualifier project tree"></a></p>